Vyral/base-template/_posts/2018-09-18-what-professional-photos-are-really-worth-in-real-estate.md

 Poor photos will automatically send up a red flag for anyone who sees them.

-This is why we at the moving on team hire a professional photographer on our buyers’ behalf to make sure that the pictures representing their listing are truly top notch.
+This is why we at The Moving On Team hire a professional photographer on our buyers’ behalf to make sure that the pictures representing their listing are truly top notch.

 {% include pullquote.html %}